Francis-Tao-jinjin/ui-inspiration/README.md

 # Inspiration UI design

-This repository is mainly to record some UI design inspiration, including the complete html, css, js code.
+This repo stores the UI design Inspiration I collected from time to time.
+All of them have complete source code.

 ## NavBar